 These three categories are based on the lenses’ size and primary contact with the surface of the eye.

 - Corneo-scleral lenses and semi-scleral lenses are significantly larger than traditional GP lenses and rest near the junction between the cornea and the sclera.

 - Mini-scleral lenses vault over the whole corneal surface and rest on the anterior sclera.

 - Full scleral lenses are the largest in size and provide the most clearance between the back surface of the lens and the cornea.

-If you are interested in seeing if scleral lenses are right for you, our staff at The Scleral Lens Center At Vision On Park help patients from all over New York City or Midtown Manhattan, New York.
-Dr. Tejal Rana will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact The Scleral Lens Center At Vision On Park to find out if scleral lenses are right for you.
+Our staff helps patients from all over New York City and Midtown Manhattan, New York, and Dr. Tejal Rana will provide a comprehensive evaluation and the highest level of care.

 Scleral Lenses Provide More Comfort and Improved Vision

 Our patients report comfort as the most prominent feature of the scleral lens.
 Throughout the fitting process, we survey our patients on how the lenses feel, and not surprisingly, the usual feedback we get is “fine” or “I can’t feel them at all”.

 Traditional contact lenses are much smaller, typically 9 -10 mm in diameter.
 With each blink, the contact lens moves a bit over the cornea and the lid tends to roll over the edge of the lens as well.
 Many patients report being unable to wear them for more than a few hours at a time due to the discomfort.